Lurøy Municipality

 Lurøy is a municipality in Nordland county, Norway.
 It is part of the Helgeland traditional region.
-The administrative centre of the municipality is the village of Lurøy, located on the island of Lurøya.
-Other villages in Lurøy include Aldra, Haugland, Konsvikosen, Lovund, Sleneset / Solværøyene, Stokkvågen, and Tonnes.
+The administrative centre of the municipality is located on the island of Onøya.
+Other villages in Lurøy include Aldra, Haugland, Konsvikosen, Lovund, Lurøy, Sleneset / Solværøyene, Stokkvågen, and Tonnes.

-The municipality is located on the coast just south of the Arctic circle, on the western edge of the Saltfjellet mountain range.
+The municipality is located on the coast just south of the Arctic Circle, on the western edge of the Saltfjellet mountain range.
 The Lurøygården (Lurøy Farm) on the island of Lurøya is a more-than-200-year-old renaissance garden with old plants, a pool, and a nearly 20 m high Copper Beech.

-The 265 km2 municipality is the 275th largest by area out of the 356 municipalities in Norway.
-Lurøy is the 286th most populous municipality in Norway with a population of 1,869.
-The municipality's population density is 7.1 PD/km2 and its population has decreased by 3.5% over the previous 10-year period.
+The 265 km2 municipality is the 275th largest by area out of the 357 municipalities in Norway.
+Lurøy Municipality is the 288th most populous municipality in Norway with a population of 1,886.
+The municipality's population density is 7.1 PD/km2 and its population has decreased by 0.8% over the previous 10-year period.

 General information

 Lurøy was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1872, the far western island district (population: 289) was separated from Lurøy to become the new municipality of Træna.
+On 1 January 1872, the far western island district (population: 289) was separated from Lurøy to become the new Træna Municipality.
 This left Lurøy with 1,554 residents.
 The borders of Lurøy have not changed since that time.

 Name

 The municipality (originally the parish) is named after the island of Lurøya (Lúðrøy) since the first Lurøy Church was built there.
 The first element is lúðr which means "hollowed log" (here probably referring to the form of the mountain of the island).
 The last element is øy which means "island".
-Historically, the name was spelled Lurø.
+Historically, the name of the municipality was spelled Lurø.
+On 6 January 1908, a royal resolution changed the spelling of the name of the municipality to Lurøy.